EchterAlsFake/API_Docs/Porn_APIs/eaf_base_api.md

 ```

 # Logging and Debugging
-BaseCore also has its own logging functions that also work EXPLICITLY ON ANDROID!!!.
+BaseCore also has its own logging functions that also works EXPLICITLY ON ANDROID!!!.
 You can enable logging like this:

 ```python